UbiquityRobotics/ubiquity_main/README.md

   This file has mac address to names like `wlan0`, `wlan1` and `eth0` and so on.
 Clean it out to have fresh discovery.

+  (Random commnet: The `/etc/udev/rules.d/70-persistent-net.rules` is generated from `/lib/udev/rules.d/75-persistent-net.rules`.
+To disble the generation of `70-persistent-net.rules`, the following will do the trick:

+        sudo echo "# disable net-generator rules in /lib/udev" > /etc/udev/rules.d/75-persistent-net-generator.rules

+  This works because the rule file in `/etc/udev/rules.d` takes precedence over the rule file in `/lib/udev/rules.d`.

 * `sudo ifup eth0`:
   Manually enable newly added interface from recent `/etc/network/interfaces`.
 Can also use `sudo ifdown eth0`.